-Tomcats in Rut
+Tomcats in rut

-Your tomcat may parade around the house like he owns the place, twitching the tip of his tail, treading with his back legs and picking fights with all the other animals in the house.
+Your tomcat may parade around the house like he owns the place, twitching the tip of his tail, treading with his back legs, and picking fights with all the other animals in the house.
 This is the time period when he's also most likely to spray to mark his turf.
-His behavior should subside during off-peak breeding fall and winter months.
+His mating behavior should settle down during off-peak breeding fall and winter months.

-Calls of the Queen
+Calls of the queen

-The second stage of the mating season is called estrus, often referred to as "heat."
-For four to 10 days, your purring princess will not seem like herself.
+The second stage of the mating cycle is called estrus, often referred to as "heat."
+For four to 10 days, your cat will display mating behavior.
 When you're around, she'll likely cling to you, weave around your legs and be affectionate.
 She'll be overly loud and talkative, making sharp sounds like she's in pain.
 This is her mating call, a sound used to attract a tomcat.

-As soon as Mr. Tomcat hears the call, he'll prance on over and court the queen.
+As soon as a tomcat hears the call, he'll prance on over and court the queen.
 They'll sniff each other and seem to play a game of hard to get.
 This can last for as long as several hours.
 Once your queen decides that this is an acceptable suitor, she'll assume the position and let him mount her.

-The End of the Season
+The end of the season

-Finally, the interestrus stage, or third stage of the queen's cycle begins.
+Finally, the interestrus stage, or third stage of the queen's cycle, begins.
 Even if a tomcat comes around during this time frame, she won't want anything to do with him.
-She might be a little aggressive and try to fight, if he attempts to mount her.
+She might be a little aggressive and try to fight if he attempts to mount her.
 She'll stay in this stage for seven to 14 days.
 If conception successfully occurred while she was in heat, you can expect kittens in approximately 63 days.